avasdao/subnet-builders/web/src/pages/precompiles/storage-gateway.md

 ## Conclusion

+That’s it!

-There are countless decentralized applications that can utlize the convenience of external storage providers directly connected to their contracts.
+There are countless decentralized applications that can utilize the convenience of external storage providers directly connected to their contracts.

 ### Popular use-cases